Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

-Therefore, to ensure that the QA model can handle a wide range of user queries and extract information from clinical progress notes accurately, we include multiple versions of the same question for each query group.
-These different versions are designed to extract the same information from the notes, which helps to increase the models' flexibility, comprehensiveness, and robustness.
-We achieve this by including appropriate abbreviations, synonyms, and syntactical variations: \begin{itemize} \item Abbreviations: ``Is the \underline{patient} actively using intravenous drugs?'' $\rightarrow$ ``Is the \underline{pt} actively using intravenous drugs?'', ``Is the patient actively using \underline{intravenous} drugs?'' $\rightarrow$ ``Is the patient actively using \underline{iv} drugs?'', etc.
+We use abbreviations, synonyms, and syntactical variations to introduce variations in the questions for each query group, as follows: \paragraph{Abbreviations:} ``Is the \underline{patient} actively using intravenous drugs?'' $\rightarrow$ ``Is the \underline{pt} actively using intravenous drugs?'', ``Is the patient actively using \underline{intravenous} drugs?'' $\rightarrow$ ``Is the patient actively using \underline{iv} drugs?'', etc.

-\item Synonyms: ``Does the pt have a history of using \underline{intravenous} drugs?'' $\rightarrow$ ``Does the pt have a history of using \underline{injection} drugs?'', ``Does the pt have a history of \underline{IDU}?'' $\rightarrow$ ``Does the pt have a history of \underline{IVDU}?'',
+\paragraph{Synonyms:} ``Does the pt have a history of using \underline{intravenous} drugs?'' $\rightarrow$ ``Does the pt have a history of using \underline{injection} drugs?'', ``Does the pt have a history of \underline{IDU}?'' $\rightarrow$ ``Does the pt have a history of \underline{IVDU}?'',

-\item Syntactical variations: ``Which iv drugs has the patient used?'' $\rightarrow$ ``To which iv drugs has the patient been exposed?'', ``Does the pt have a history of IVDU?'' $\rightarrow$ ``Has the pt ever used IV drugs?''
+\paragraph{Syntactical variations:} ``Which iv drugs has the patient used?'' $\rightarrow$ ``To which iv drugs has the patient been exposed?'', ``Does the pt have a history of IVDU?'' $\rightarrow$ ``Has the pt ever used IV drugs?''